eltonplima/blog/_posts/2020-09-01-python-smtpd.markdown

 categories: python smtp
 ---

-Sometimes we need to test a code responsible for send emails, to not wast your time looking for some alternative to test your code, you only need the python.
+Sometimes we need to test a code responsible for send emails, did you know that's possible to create your own email server with a single command?
+And all do you need is the python.

 The [python standard library](https://docs.python.org/3/library/index.html) has a lot of useful things, like the [smtpd](https://docs.python.org/3/library/smtpd.html) that allow us to run a simple [SMTP](https://en.wikipedia.org/wiki/Simple_Mail_Transfer_Protocol) server on our own machine in seconds.